Clastify logo

 Distribution is limited by conditions

 A species distribution is the geographical pattern of places where a species occurs.
-A distribution map does more than show where someone has recorded the organism; it often shows the abiotic conditions the species can tolerate.
+A distribution map shows more than the places where someone has recorded the organism; it often reflects the abiotic conditions the species can tolerate.

 A range of tolerance is the span of values of an abiotic variable within which a species can survive, grow and reproduce.
-Within that span, there is usually an optimum where the species performs best.
-Near the limits, survival may still be possible, but growth or reproduction falls.
-Outside the range, the species is absent unless humans protect it artificially.
+Within that range, there is usually an optimum where the species performs best.
+Near the edges, survival may still be possible, but growth or reproduction falls.
+Outside the range, the species is absent unless people protect it artificially.

 Abiotic variables for plants